Large Banks and Systemic Risk: Insights from a Mean-Field Game Model: Mean-Field Game Formulation

-An MFG is a dynamic game which involves a large number of players choosing strategies to minimize their individual cost functional.
-Players act in a non-cooperative fashion and form their best-response strategy with respect to the empirical distribution of states across the population of players rather than the set of all individual strategies chosen by the other players.
-The aggregate effect of the population appears in the optimization problem through the dynamics and/or the cost functions.
-The generic idea of the MFG methodology is that some useful simplifications occur in the limiting case with an infinite number of agents.
-The theory establishes the existence of equilibria and characterizes them in terms of asymptotic strategies when the number $N$ of agents in the system tends to infinity.
-Moreover, the set of asymptotic solutions obtained from the MFG framework provide an $\epsilon$-Nash equilibrium for the finite-player game, where the deviation incentives of each agent do not exceed a small value $\epsilon$.
+MFG theory addresses a class of dynamic games involving a large number of agents who choose strategies to minimize their individual cost functionals.
+In such games, agents act in a non-cooperative fashion and aim to find their best strategy in response to the aggregate effect of the population modeled by the empirical distribution of states across the population of agents.
+This aggregate effect appears in the optimization problem through the dynamics and/or the cost functionals of agents.
+The general idea of the MFG methodology is that some useful simplifications occur in the limiting case with an infinite number of agents.
+MFG theory establishes the existence ofequilibria and characterizes them in terms of asymptotic strategies when the number of agents, $N$, in the system tends to infinity.
+More specifically, this set of asymptotic solutions yields a Nash equilibrium for the limiting game and an $\epsilon$-Nash equilibrium for the finite-player game, where the unilateral deviation incentives for each agent do not exceed a small value, $\epsilon$, in the latter case \cite{Lasry2007Meanfieldgames}.
+This method is referred to as the fixed-point (or top-down) approach.
+Another research direction in the MFG literature investigates the existence and characterization of a Nash equilibrium for the finite-player game, and studies its convergence to the Nash equilibrium of the limiting game \cite{Huang2006Largepopulationstochastic,Huang2007LargePopulationCostCoupledLQG}.
+This method is referred to as the direct (or bottom-up) approach which requires access to centralized information on the states of all agents involved in the game and leads to a large-dimensional optimization problem.
+In some works in the context of interbank markets both the direct and fixed-point methods are used (see e.g. such as \cite{sun2022mean, Sun2018SystemicRiskInterbank, CarmonaSysRisk2015}).
+In this work, we employ the fixed-point approach, which leads to a lower-dimensional optimization problem and utilizes decentralized information, thereby reducing complexity in computation and implementation \cite{Minyi-Huang-Direct-Fixed-Point-App-2019}.

 To proceed with the MFG formulation of the interbank market model, we define the mean-field of log-monetary reserves $\bar{x}_t$ and the mean-field of transactions with the central bank $\bar{u}_t$ in the limiting case as